blakegearin/blakegearin/README.md

   <br>
   I graduated from
   <a href="https://www.truman.edu/">Truman State University</a>
   with degrees in Computer Science and Business Administration.
-Now I work at Cerner as a software engineer on the
+Now I work at Airship as a software engineer.
-  <a href="https://www.cerner.com/solutions/population-health-management">Population Health Management</a>
-  platform.
   <br>
   <br>
   I'm eager to make the world more connected and better understood.